jtimonen/databricks-demo-stravadata/README.md

 Databricks demo project with my [Strava](https://www.strava.com/dashboard) activity data.

-Currently this pipeline filters the activities only to those Walk, Run, Ride, and Nordic Ski activities that have certain columns available (not NULL).
-The total number of these activities is around 1700 as of Oct 2025. *NOTE:* This currently does not use Delta Live Tables.
+This pipeline filters the activities only to those Walk, Run, Ride, and Nordic Ski activities that have certain columns available (not NULL).
+The total number of these activities is around 1700 as of Oct 2025. *NOTE:* This is an imperative pipeline and does not use the new Delta Live Tables.

 ## Content